 Disclosure of information/documents related to inspections, investigations and audits shall be presumed to undermine the protection of the purpose of the inspections, investigations and audits.

-Requests for disclosure of information/documents relating to finalised investigations will be assessed in light of all the relevant circumstances of each case, taking into account the public interest in disclosure.
+Requests for disclosure of information/documents relating to finalised investigations will be assessed in light of all the relevant circumstances of each case.